tpope/gem-browse/README.markdown

 And tell it to open the gem in your editor afterwards.

     gem clone -o rack
-    gem clone -oe mvim -d /tmp gem-edit
+    gem clone -oe mvim -d /tmp gem-browse

 This one doesn't work if the neither the homepage nor the source code URL point back at GitHub.

 That's really it.
 I mean other than the command that lets you open a gem's homepage in your browser.
+You know, the command this gem is named after.

     gem browse sprockets

 Installation
 ------------

-RubyGems 1.8 is required to use `gem edit` itself, but the other commands will work on any version that supports RubyGems plugins.
+RubyGems 1.8 is required to use `gem edit`, but the other commands will work on any version that supports RubyGems plugins.

-    gem install gem-edit
+    gem install gem-browse

 If you're using RVM, you can put it in the global gemset (relax, it has no dependencies):

-    echo gem-edit >> ~/.rvm/gemsets/global.gems
+    echo gem-browse >> ~/.rvm/gemsets/global.gems
-    rvm @global gem install gem-edit
+    rvm @global gem install gem-browse

 Protip:  Install [gem-ctags](https://github.com/tpope/gem-ctags) to automatically invoke [Ctags](http://ctags.sourceforge.net/) on gems as